On the Computational Entanglement of Distant Features in Adversarial Machine Learning: Adversarial Learning Model

-\textbf{Encoding via Cosine Distance-based LSH} \cite{charikar2002similarity}: Given two random feature samples $w_t \in \mathbb{R}^k$ and $w'_t \in \mathbb{R}^k$, start from $t=0$, which can be normalized to vectors have unit norm.
-The Cosine Distance-based LSH defines individual functions $h_i()$ using a randomly chosen normal unit vector $v_i\in\mathbb{R}^k$.
+Given two random feature samples $w \in \mathbb{R}^{l}$ and $w' \in \mathbb{R}^{l}$, which can be normalized to vectors have unit norm.
+The Cosine Distance-based LSH \cite{charikar2002similarity} defines individual functions $h_i(.)$ using a randomly chosen unit vector $v_i\in\mathbb{R}^{l}$ and the Signum function $\mathsf{sgn}(.)$ for quantization.
 This is expressed as

-To ensure the independence of the functions $h_i()$, it is crucial to draw their projection vectors $v_i$ independently from the standard normal distribution with a mean of zero and a variance of one.
-Let's formally define a generator function $G_t$.
-This function comprises a set of hash functions ${h_1,\ldots,h_n}$.
+Each entries of $v_i$ is drawn randomly and independently from the standard normal distribution with a mean of zero and a variance of one.
+Each $h_i(.)$ produces a probability of difference between $(w, w')$ in the transformed domain, which can be described as

-When we apply cosine distance-based LSH, the resulting output vector is referred to as an $n$-dimensional codeword.
-This codeword incorporates all ${h_i} \in G_t$: